MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors.md

 ms.localizationpriority: medium
 ---

-# HMDs and Specialized Displays
+# Head-mounted and specialized monitors

 Windows has built-in support for head-mounted displays (HMDs) and other kinds of "specialized" display scenarios.
 These displays can only be addressed by custom compositors, as they are ignored by the standard Windows system compositor (DWM).
 In addition, HMDs and specialized displays are given the following properties by Windows: